barbazul/1kfa/mod_guide_gm.md

 ask how hungry the current scene makes them.

 Try asking the players to describe outcomes.
-For example, if a player's character is in a fight with a goblin and the player rolls *attack power* of 10, the GM might ask the player to "Describe how your character kills the goblin".
+For example, if a player's character is in a fight with a goblin and the player gets an amazing *attack power* roll of 10, the GM might ask the player, "Describe how your character kills the goblin".
 This gives the player license to get flowery and really see their character live up to the promise of being powerful in this fantasy world.